nemesissoft/Nemesis.TextParsers/README.md

 ## Funding
-Open source software is free but creating it is not.
+Open source software is free to use but creating and maintaining is a laborious effort.
 Should you wish to support us in our noble endeavour, please consider the following donation methods:
 [![Donate using Liberapay](https://raw.githubusercontent.com/nemesissoft/Nemesis.TextParsers/master/images/donate.svg)](https://liberapay.com/Michal.Brylka/donate) ![Liberapay receiving](https://img.shields.io/liberapay/receives/Michal.Brylka?color=blue&style=flat-square)